-14.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you/your business/company/partnership/its officers and employees and shareholders (‘personal data’).
+14.2 So we can carry out the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose the personal data of you/your business/company/partnership/its officers and employees and shareholders.

-14.3 You will ensure that any disclosure of personal data to us complies with the data protection legislation.
-If you supply us with any personal data you shall ensure you have a lawful basis to pass it to us and will fully indemnify and hold us harmless if you do not have a legal basis that causes us loss.
+14.4 You will ensure that any disclosure of personal data to us complies with the Data Protection Legislation.
+If you supply us with any personal data, you shall ensure you have a lawful basis to pass it to us and will fully indemnify and hold us harmless if you do not have a legal basis that causes us loss.
 If you are supplying us with personal data on the basis of a power of attorney for anyone, you must produce to us an original or certified power of attorney on demand.
 You must ensure you have provided the necessary information to the relevant data subjects regarding use of their data by us.
-You may refer to our privacy statement at https://www.bushaccountants.com/privacy-statement.

-14.7 Full details of how we handle personal data are set out in our Privacy Statement https://www.bushaccountants.com/privacy-statement.
+14.8 Full details of how we handle your personal data when we are the controller are set out in our Privacy Statement.

 15.1 Persons who are not party to this agreement shall have no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
 This clause does not affect any right or remedy of any person which exists or is available otherwise than pursuant to that Act.